Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-mixed_radix_fft.rst

 Device Support
 ==============
-The mixed_radix_fft supports AIE1 and AIE_ML.
+The mixed_radix_fft supports AIE and AIE-ML devices.

 All features are supported on these variants with minor differences as follows:

 - ``TP_POINT_SIZE``: The width of vectors used for calculations differs by AIE variant.
 The point size ``TP_POINT_SIZE`` must be a multiple of the number of samples processed in an atomic vectorized butterfly operation.
-This is 16 for AIE1 and 32 for AIE-ML.
+This is 16 for AIE and 32 for AIE-ML.
-- ``TP_RND``: Supported round modes differ between AIE1 and AIE2 as for all library elements.
+- ``TP_RND``: Supported round modes differ between AIE and AIE-ML devices as for all library elements.
-- Number of ports: When configured for ``TP_API=1`` (stream IO), AIE1 will require 2 input ports (sample interleaved - even samples on the first port) and 2 output ports similarly interleaved.
+- Number of ports: When configured for ``TP_API=1`` (stream IO), AIE will require 2 input ports (sample interleaved - even samples on the first port) and 2 output ports similarly interleaved.
 AIE-ML accepts one stream only.
+``TP_DYN_PT_SIZE``: the dynamic (run-time) point-size feature is supported on AIE only.

 Supported Types
 ===============